palaa159/Docs/Tutorials/12-Win7_VM_Installation.md

 7. Double click on that computer and you should see your shared folder.

 You're all set!
 For more information, look at the [VirtualBox documentation.](https://www.virtualbox.org/wiki/Documentation)

+#### Using OpenBCI Hardware within VirtualBox

+While using 3rd party software, you might want to stream data from your OpenBCI board directly to a program on your virtual machine.
+Here's how to livestream from your OpenBCI board within your VM.

+**OpenBCI Cyton Board**
+1. Make sure you're comfortable using your Cyton board and Dongle with your host computer and the OpenBCI GUI.
+To do so, check out our [Cyton Getting Started Guide](http://docs.openbci.com/Tutorials/01-Cyton_Getting%20Started_Guide).
+1. Plug in your Dongle and turn on your Cyton board.
+Both should display a blue light.
+1. Start VirtualBox.
+When the "Oracle VM VirtualBox Manager" window appears, select your virtual machine (so that it's highlighted in blue).
+Make sure your virtual machine is in the "powered off" mode, and not the "saved state" mode.
+1. Click Settings and then the Ports tab.
+1. Switch to the USB tab.
+1. Check "Enable USB Controller" and select "USB 2.0 (EHCL) Controller".
+1. Under USB Device Filters, click the "Add USB" icon with the green plus sign.
+The FTDI Driver used by the OpenBCI Dongle should appear in a drop down menu.
+Select it.
+It should now appear under "USB Device Filters".
+1. Click "OK" to save these settings.